 - Free Things to Do

-TOP 10 THINGS TO DO & EVENTS IN CHARLESTON IN APRIL
+TOP 10 THINGS TO DO AND EVENTS IN APRIL

 This section features our top 10 activities to enjoy in Charleston throughout April.
 Whenever possible, we will make note of attractions and events that are free, family-friendly or great after dark.

 For tips on the most popular activities in Charleston, check out our other popular posts:

 Several of the items below are already included for free with the purchase of a tourist discount pass.

 Enjoy an evening with America’s favorite pastime–baseball!
 The Charleston Riverdogs, the city’s minor league team, kicks off their season in April with plenty of home games throughout the month.

 Soccer fans can catch the US Open Cup second-round game on April 8, 2020.